Four DIY experts share how their favorite cabinet making tools take the guesswork out of cabinet building and assembling furniture projects!

 With a Kreg Jig, you can drill the pocket holes, apply glue, clamp the joint, drive the pocket screws and you’re DONE!
 The screw securely attaches the joint so you don’t have to wait for the glue to dry.
 Now you’re ready to move on to the next step of your project.

-The Simple Way to Add Adjustable Shelves
+Cabinet Making Tools: Easy Way to Add Adjustable Shelves

 For many DIY furniture projects and DIY cabinet projects, you’ll want to add some shelves for storage.
 In my opinion, adjustable shelves are the way to go.
 Adjustable shelves or shelves that can be moved offer greater flexibility for storing items of different shapes and sizes than fixed shelves.